 Some people do not use sabudana or sago for naivedyam as they are processed heavily.
 I have used them for making payasam recipes in the past which are included in the list below, if you have a tradition of not using them, just skip it from the recipe.

-Mainly for naivedyam sweet pongal, ven pongal, rice payasam (made with cow’s milk & jaggery), curd rice (daddojanam), kesari, medhu vada / garelu, poornam burelu, black chana sundal, panakam, vadapappu and chalimidi are mainly offered to Goddess Durga during these 9 days.
-No chilies, no ginger no garlic are followed in all the recipes.
+Sweet pongal, ven pongal, rice payasam (made with cow’s milk & jaggery), curd rice (daddojanam), kesari, medhu vada / garelu, poornam burelu, black chana sundal, panakam, vadapappu and chalimidi are mainly offered to Goddess Durga during these 9 days as naivedyam.
+Chilies, ginger & garlic are not used in any of the foods.
 Pepper corn can be used in vada, ven pongal and curd rice.
 These depends on family customs and beliefs.

 Navratri recipes – pongal, payasam, panakam, kesari varieties